kvasdopil/robot-arm-ui/README.md

 ### Features

 - Fullscreen 3D scene with grid, orbit controls, and multiple draggable target spheres (Add with +)
-- Simple arm visualization with joints: base yaw, shoulder pitch, ankle, fixed ankle2, forearm pitch
+- Simple arm visualization with joints: base yaw, shoulder pitch, ankle, fixed ankle2, forearm pitch, and a visual-only wrist (left 4, up 5)
-- UI sliders for base, shoulder, and forearm angles
+- UI sliders for base, shoulder, forearm, and wrist angles
 - Backend IK endpoint computes angles and a bones chain for visualization
 - Arm follows the selected target; on mouse up it animates through intermediates (1/4, 1/2, 3/4 by default) and then to the final target
 - Camera and all targets persist between reloads
 - Joint limits: shoulder ±90°, forearm ±135°
 - Trajectory trail retains up to 20 segments
 - Bottom servo chart shows last 200 samples for all three servo angles (−180..180) with dashed markers at the end of each trajectory
+- Home button moves the arm to 0/0/0 and triggers a move command
+- Each intermediate stage of a move triggers a move command as the arm progresses

 ### Project Layout Highlights